Americans could benefit by being a little more “Brazilian” and dancing more. It is proven to help prevent and ease lower back pain.

 What does this have to do with the plumbers sink?
 In the tale of the plumber’s sink, everyone’s plumbing is repaired, but not the plumber’s own hot mess of pipes.
 The correlation to a massage therapist of course is that sometimes bodyworkers take care of everyone else and not themselves.
 In any case, I’ve never been the plumber neglecting the sink.
 In two decades of practice I am injury free.
 I credit this to the fact that I get massages very regularly and have managed to avoid the repetitive motion injuries common to my industry.

 I was however the plumber’s sink.
-My lower back was hurting about a year after my relationship with the dancing Brazilian ended, and I was wrong in thinking that massage was enough.
+My lower back was hurting about a year after my relationship with the dancing Brazilian ended (update: we got back together!), and I was wrong in thinking that massage was enough.
 I didn’t make the correlation to the fact that the increase in dancing I had in my life while we were together is actually what helped me be pain free.
 It took me a while to put “two and two together”.

 Instead of focusing on strengthening my core, which I already knew was probably needed, I avoided doing the tough stuff.
 I did a typically “human” move and looked for solutions outside of my self.
 I behaved like someone who had none of my education and experience.
 Someone suggested an inversion table.
 Hanging upside down only made me queasy.
 So, I kept shopping for solutions and closets filled with contraptions were the result.